 In general, this sentiment is unsupported by recent regulatory actions.

-The United States, has alternated regulatory perspectives on considering ESG factors in retirement plans, while not explicitly declaring ESG incorporation to be against regulations.
-This brief guide cannot provide the level of guidance and context that retirement plan legal counsel can provide on this topic, however we have provided comments on the United States retirement plan market below to indicate areas for further investigation by plan sponsors.
+The European Union and United Kingdom have taken a regulatory direction of travel that encourages ESG-related risk analyses, and requires such analyses to be undertaken by retirement plan providers.
+The United States, on the other hand, has alternated regulatory perspectives on considering ESG factors in retirement plans, while not explicitly declaring ESG incorporation to be against regulations.
+This brief guide cannot provide the level of guidance and context that retirement plan legal counsel can provide on this topic, however we've provided comments on three major retirement plan markets below to indicate areas for further investigation by plan sponsors.